-Lesson: A River Ran Through ItContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado at Boulder
+Lesson: A River Ran Through ItContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 Educational Standards :